Hi. I’m Erland. I’m a visual communication designer, web developer and photographer specialising in persuasive and socially engaged work.

 I hold a Bachelor of Design in Visual Communication from the University of Technology, Sydney – a course which included a semester at the Hochschule für Gestaltung Schwäbisch Gmünd, an acclaimed design university in south-west Germany.

 Throughout 2016, I launched and steered the digital side of Crinkling News, the only national newspaper for young Australians, founded by my sister and veteran journalist, Saffron Howden.
 Up until the beginning of 2014, I was leading financial and mobilisation strategies for Greenpeace Australia Pacific’s coal and Great Barrier Reef campaign.
-I grew up on a bush property on the outskirts of Sydney, moved west to the Blue Mountains for five years and now live in Wellington.
+I grew up on a bush property on the outskirts of Sydney, moved west to the Blue Mountains for five years and now live in Te Whanganui-a-tara / Wellington.